 Though all nursing specializations qualify as leadership roles, there are certain personality traits, interests, and qualities that are more suitable in some areas than in others.

-- Patient Services Administrators: Individuals that have to be good leaders who work well with others as they will deal directly with patients, corporate entities and policymakers.
-They should possess solid communication skills both orally and in writing.
+- Nurse Managers: Individuals in this role have to be good leaders who work well with others as they will deal directly with patients, corporate entities and policymakers.
+They should possess solid oral and written communication skills.
 The ability to keep confidential information (patient records, financial information, etc.) as such is essential.

-- Nursing Educators: These professionals should be compassionate and understanding toward students.
-They need to enjoy research and pedagogy and possess the confidence to be considered an authority in the nursing profession.
+- Nursing Educators: Jobs for nurse educators require compassion and empathy toward students.
+These professionals also need to enjoy research and pedagogy and possess the confidence to be considered an authority in the nursing profession.

-- Clinical Nurse Leaders: Often function as team members and team leaders.
-They must be knowledgeable, have solid skills, and exercise good judgment.
-Equally important is that CLNs be team-oriented capable of collaboration with peers and with other health care professionals.
+- Clinical Nurse Leaders: Clinical nurse leaders often function as team members and team leaders.
+They must be knowledgeable, have solid skills and exercise good judgment.
+Equally important is that CLNs be team-oriented and capable of collaboration with peers and with other healthcare professionals.

-There is a specialization for every nurse whether they are working with other future nurses, patients, or business professionals.
-The ability to lead, communicate, and work well with others are qualifiers for nurses looking to advance professionally.
-Nurses in these leadership roles are in high demand, so nurses interested in impacting both patients and the future of nursing should pursue specialization.
+There is a specialization for every nurse whether they are working with other future nurses, patients or business professionals.
+The ability to lead, communicate and work well with others are qualifiers for nurses looking to advance professionally.
+Nurses in these leadership roles are in high demand, so nurses interested in impacting both patients and the future of nursing should pursue a specialization.